Wearable Health Lab

 Manoj Mohan, DO

-With a particular interest in musculoskeletal and mobility-limiting diseases, we analyze longitudinal and cross-sectional wearable biosensor data to uncover diesase specific patterns.
+With a particular interest in musculoskeletal and mobility-limiting disease, we analyze longitudinal and cross-sectional (national and local cohort) biosensor data (activity tracking) to uncover disease specific patterns.
 Using insights from population science we apply this to gain new insights into disease mechanisms, and to develop tools for precision health.
-Here are some key examples of this work:

 Selected Research Awards